 Since 2000 and 2015, the incarceration rate among Black men in the U.S. dropped by 24%.
 However, during this same period, the length of prison sentences for Black individuals has steadily increased at nearly twice the rate of white defendants.

 Extended Terms undermine public safety

 Excessive prison terms have also proven to have no positive impacts on crime deterrence or recidivism rates.
 To the contrary, overly punitive and racially biased sentencing policies have only served to further aggravate the symptoms of structural inequality that erode public safety.

-By ending Extended Term sentencing practices, HB xxxx would promote racial equity and justice for our communities.
+By ending Extended Term sentencing practices, HB 4109 would promote racial equity and justice for our communities.
 WCRJ calls upon Illinois lawmakers to divest taxpayer dollars away from the destructive prison system and redirect public resources into programs that foster opportunity and liberation for all.